GracyMahajan/git-course/scmgit.md

-This is to raise git conflicts and do it this way
+i have it this way